 The U visa is a nonimmigrant visa category available to individuals who have been victims of certain crimes and have suffered substantial mental or physical abuse as a result.
-This visa is intended to provide temporary legal status and work authorization to victims of qualifying crimes who are willing to assist law enforcement agencies in the investigation or prosecution of those crimes.
+This visa is intended to provide temporary legal status and work authorization to qualifying crime victims willing to assist law enforcement agencies in investigating or prosecuting those crimes.

 To qualify for a U visa, an individual must meet several requirements, including: